How to find the best nail shape for your hands

 Not so great for: Getting that last bit of product out of the tub.
 Sorry.

 Wear with: Kester Black Nail Polish in Narcissist.
 With reviews like ‘deep, rich and dramatic’ (thanks, Julia), just try resisting this decadent dark red.

 Wait, but what if you have short nails?

 That’s cool.
 Harry Styles happily struts his stuff with perfectly polished shorties.
 There’s even a hashtag dedicated to celebrating short nails (Look up #tortiesforshorties).
 But if your nails are short because they’re weak, brittle or damaged then it’s time to get your grow-on.
 Read our blog on how to repair damaged, brittle or weak nails and restore them back to their former glory with our nail care range.

 Before you go choosing nail shapes willy-nilly, we highly recommend you:

-You’ve figured out the most flattering nail shape(s) for your hands (congratulations!), now it’s time to put it all into practice with 5-Steps for the perfect at-home manicure.
+You’ve figured out the best nail shape(s) for your hands (congratulations!), now it’s time to put it all into practice with 5 steps for the perfect at-home manicure.